-We have audited the financial statements of Credit Union Deposit Insurance Corporation of British Columbia (the "Corporation") which comprise the Statement of Financial Position as at March 31, 2020 and the Statements of Net Income, Changes in Equity and Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Credit Union Deposit Insurance Corporation of British Columbia (the "Corporation") which comprise the Statement of Financial Position as at March 31, 2021 and the Statements of Profit or Loss, Changes in Equity and Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2020 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2021 and its results of operations, changes in net assets and cash flows for the year then ended in accordance with International Financial Reporting Standards.